modflowpy/pyphoenix-project/docs/dev/srs.md

 ### Consistency

 The `flopy.mf6` module departs considerably from the older `flopy.modflow` module.
 This requires more memorization (or more R'ing TFM) for users and developers alike, and makes maintenance harder.
 Both modules are strongly coupled to the relevant programs' input format.

 We would like a consistent core framework for any modeling program, which can be applied to MODFLOW 6, older MODFLOW programs, and other hydrologic simulators.
 The framework should be agnostic to the IO format used by any particular program.

 ### Maintenance

 The `flopy.mf6` module is large and developers have struggled to maintain it.
 Deep abstraction in the object model raises barriers to comprehension and error messages are not easy to trace back to the offending component.
 Debugging is also difficult.

 ### Introspection

 Component classes reproduce their input specification verbatim.
-This is redundant and yet not particularly useful or Pythonic; more informative would be a format-agnostic specification in terms of Python primitives, containers, and classes, which can be translated into any given format upon request.
+This is redundant and yet not particularly useful or pythonic;
+more informative would be a format-agnostic specification in terms of Python primitives, containers, and classes, which can be translated into any given format upon request.
 This allows flexibility to translate DFN specifications to a different format, e.g. TOML, YAML or JSON.

 Component classes also provide a data access layer via `.get_data()` and `set_data()` &mdash; it would be simpler just to get/set the attributes normally and intercept these behind the scenes for any magic necessary.

 ### Performance